Deriving motivic coactions and single-valued maps at genus zero from zeta generators: Multiple polylogarithms and the motivic coaction

 The motivic coaction on MPLs is traditionally obtained from the Goncharov--Brown formula \cite{Goncharov:2001iea, Goncharov:2005sla, Brown:2011ik, BrownTate}

 where the terms on the right-hand side are often visualized by inscribing polygons into a semi-circle.\footnote{The products of terms $I^\dR$ in the nested sums of (\ref{GBcoact}) can alternatively be compactly written using a modified integration contour that encircles the singular points of the integrand \cite{Goncharov:2001iea, DelDuca:2016lad, Abreu:2017mtm}.} The iterated integrals $I$ are recursively defined by \beq I(a_0;a_1,a_2,\ldots,a_w;a_{w+1}) = \int^{a_{w+1}}_{a_0} \frac{\dd t}{t-a_w} I(a_0;a_1,a_2,\ldots,a_{w-1};t) \eeq with $I(a_0;\emptyset;a_{w+1})=1$ and can always be reduced to the MPLs (\ref{coact.01}) at $a_0=0$ \beq I(0;a_1,a_2,\ldots,a_w;a_{w+1}) = G(a_w,\ldots,a_2,a_1;a_{w+1}) \eeq using the composition-of-paths formula for iterated integrals.
-Accordingly, $I^\mot$ and $I^\dR$ on the right-hand side of (\ref{GBcoact}) refer to the motivic and de Rham versions of MPLs.
+The motivic and de Rham versions of (\ref{iitogg}) identify the iterated integrals $I^\mot$ and $I^\dR$ on the right-hand side of (\ref{GBcoact}) as motivic and de Rham versions of MPLs.
 We take advantage of these superscripts to distinguish the first and second entry of the coaction to skip the $\otimes$ symbol of the notation $I^\mot= I^\mot\otimes 1$ and $I^\dR= 1\otimes I^\dR$ seen in many other references.